KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/plugin/README.md

 ![Test](../../../../../../../doc/patterns/images/plugin_cn.png)

 In the scenario above _macros_ shall be added by configuration.
-The implementor of a plugin just needs to implement a some interfaces (SPI) and to provide an artifact that can be looked up by Devnull at runtime.
+The implementor of a plugin just needs to implement some interfaces (SPI) and to provide an artifact that can be looked up by Devnull at runtime.

 ![Test](../../../../../../../doc/patterns/images/plugin_cx.png)